graphaware/neo4j-triggers/README.md

 }
 ```

-The definitons file lets you define for which events, with which condition a trigger will occur, and the Cypher statement the trigger will
+The definitions file lets you define for which events, with which condition a trigger will occur, and the Cypher statement the trigger will
 execute.

 Automatically, the graph object ID of the transaction element, a `node` or a `relationship`, is given as the `id` parameter to the statement.